Penn State

 • The New Wigmore, A Treatise on Evidence: Expert Evidence (3d ed.
 2021) (with David E. Bernstein, Andrew Ferguson, Jennifer L. Mnookin, & Maggie Wittlin)

-• Handbook of Forensic Statistics (David L. Banks, Karen L. Kafederer, & David H. Kaye, and Maria Tackett eds., 2021)
+• Handbook of Forensic Statistics (with David L. Banks, Karen L. Kafadar, & Maria Tackett eds., 2021)

 • McCormick on Evidence (3rd through 8th eds.
 1984-2020) Thomson Reuters (with co-authors)